MeMyselfMirai/Released-as-Homebrew/README.md

     * "alchemist": Token replacement reminders do not change character alignment.
     * "alchemist": Token replacement reminders do not change character types for the purpose of Minion Info.
     * "alchemist": Token replacement reminders do not change character types for the purpose of Lil' Monsta choices.
+    * "magician": Character token does not appear in Minion Info.
+    * "magician": Character token does not appear in Demon Info.
     * "banshee": Raising more than one hand is not available.
     * "cannibal", "philosopher", "pixie": Ability gaining reminder tokens do not show the seat on the night order.
     * "bootlegger": Bootlegger rules do not appear (for a Homebrew bootlegger).

 ## Changelog
+### 0.75.0
+* Magician
 ### 0.74.0
 * Virgin
 ### 0.73.0